 When you write a post at Google Plus, the social network allows you to link a web page and display an image from that page to the post, as well as defining who your post should be seen by.
-A patent filing published last week describes some of the processes behind adding those features, and provides us with screen shots of interfaces from an early version of Google Plus.
+A patent filing published last week describes some of the processes behind adding those features, and provides us with screenshots of interfaces from an early version of Google Plus.
 It also shows off some of the thinking that might have led to the use of circles in defining the idea of an “asymmetric social network.”

 For instance, if you create a post and send it to one person, it’s a little like sending an email.
-If you create a post and send it to one or more of the Circles that you’ve created, it’s a little more like a newsletter, or a tweet that goes into the streams of people whom have subscribed to you. (note: the patent doesn’t refer to “circles” anywhere though it describes a difference between sending something to subscribers or sending the post to your profile).
-If you create a post and post it to your profile, it’s more like a status update at a LinkedIn or Myspace.
+If you create a post and send it to one or more of the Circles that you’ve created, it’s a little more like a newsletter, or a tweet that goes into the streams of people who have subscribed to you. (note: the patent doesn’t refer to “circles” anywhere though it describes a difference between sending something to subscribers or sending the post to your profile).
+If you create a post and post it to your profile, it’s more like a status update on a LinkedIn or Myspace.

-The patent application focuses primarily upon authoring tools for posts where you might link to a page, choose an image from that page or a thumbnail of the page to include with your post.
+The patent application focuses primarily upon authoring tools for posts where you might link to a page, choose an image from that page, or a thumbnail of the page to include with your post.

 The patent application is:

 Assisting The Authoring Of Posts To An Asymmetric Social Network

 Invented by Samuel Shoji Fukujima Goto, Joseph Rideout, Braden F. Kowitz, and Todd Jackson